abdanar/abdanar.github.io/_pages/interest.md

   - /interest
 ---

-I have interests in particular areas of mathematics.
+I have specific interests within the field of mathematics, encompassing:

 - Numerical Analysis
   - Eigenvalue algorithm